ArbitraryY/higgsmlmdb/README.md

 # README #

-The Higgs Machine Learning Challenge is put on by CERN to help try to improve the discovery methods of the Higgs Boson.
+The Higgs Machine Learning Challenge is put on by CERN to help improve the discovery methods of the Higgs Boson.

 From the challenge website: http://higgsml.lal.in2p3.fr/...